-This course is run exclusively by the American Society of Civil Engineers (ASCE), the internationally recognised leader in in training for engineers and technical professionals.
+This course is run exclusively by the American Society of Civil Engineers (ASCE), the internationally recognised leader in training for engineers and technical professionals.

 Mostly invisible and out of sight, tunnels are a vital element of every nation’s infrastructure, indispensable in urban transportation, water, sewerage, hydro-electric power and many other sectors.